Albuquerque Immigration Lawyer

 Navigating the intricacies of U.S. immigration can be challenging, especially given the ever-changing policies influenced by presidential administrations and Congress.
 This dynamic landscape often adds complexity to the application process, making it daunting for individuals to complete accurately.

-Schedule your free consultation with our team today by calling (801) 609-3659 or contacting us online.
+Contact us online or call (801) 609-3659 today to schedule your free consultation with our immigration attorney in Albuquerque.
 We offer our services in English, Spanish, and Russian.

 Adjustment of Status refers to the process of changing an individual's immigration status from a non-immigrant (temporary) status to that of a lawful permanent resident (green card holder) while they are physically present in the United States.
 This option is available to certain eligible individuals, such as immediate relatives of U.S. citizens or individuals who qualify through employment or refugee/asylum status.